Lausanne: Government

 The municipality (la Municipalité) constitutes the executive government of the City of Lausanne and operates as a collegiate authority.
 It is composed of seven councilors (conseiller municipal/conseillère municipale), each presiding over a directorate.
 One of the members act as mayor (syndic).
 In the mandate period 2021–2026 (la législature) the Municipality is presided by le Syndic Grégoire Junod.
 Directoral tasks, coordination measures and implementation of laws decreed by the Communal Council are carried by the Municipality.
 The regular election of the Municipality by any inhabitant valid to vote is held every five years.
 Any resident of Lausanne allowed to vote can be elected as a member of the Municipality.
 Since 14 April 2003, due to the constitution by canton of Vaud not only Swiss citizen have the right to vote and elect and being elected on communal level, but also foreigners with a residence permit of at least 10 years in Switzerland and 3 years in the canton of Vaud.
-The current mandate period is from 1 Jue 2021 to 30 May 2026.
+The current mandate period is from 1 June 2021 to 30 May 2026.
 The delegates are elected by means of a system of Majorz.
 The mayor is later on elected as such by a public election as well by a system of Majorz, while the heads of the other departments are assigned by the collegiate.
 The executive body holds its meetings in the Town Hall (L'Hôtel de Ville), in the old city on Place de la Palud.

 As of 2021, Lausanne's Municipality is made up of three representatives of the PS (Social Democratic Party, of whom one is also the mayor), and two members of PES (Green Party), and one each of le Parti Ouvrier et Populaire Vaudois (POP), and PLR (Les Libéraux-Radicaux (PLR)), giving the left parties a very strong six out of seven seats.
 The last regular election was held on 7 and 28 March 2021.